SushiBar1111/HackTheBox-Write-Up/Easy-Machine/Linux-Machine/Busqueda.md

 </div>
 </br>

 As shown the above photo, I knew that this web used **Flask** and **Searchor version 2.4.0**.
 I was directly searching for the **Searchor** exploit and found out this version of Searchor is vulnerable to Aribitrary CMD Injection in the `eval()` function.
-I used this PoC: [https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection](Searchor Exploit).
+I used this PoC: [Searcor Exploit](https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection).

 ### Exploitation